junxit/us-congress-bills-114/metadata.md

 - 2016-02-01 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment.
 Without written report.
 - 2016-02-01 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment.
 Without written report.
 - 2016-02-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 356.
+- 2016-02-09 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S756-757; text as passed Senate: CR S756-757)
+- 2016-02-09 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S756-757; text as passed Senate: CR S756-757)